 One of the benefits of buying from the Tacx Test Center is that they will professionally assemble it and bring it to your home.
 You can sit down and start pedaling right away.

-Due to the expert assembly by the test center staff, there is no risk of incorrect assembly, which I would have had to do at home myself when ordering from another shop.
+Because the test center staff assembled it expertly, there is no risk of incorrect assembly, which I would have had to handle at home myself if I had ordered from another shop.

 However, based on multiple videos, the time required for assembly is about 20-30 minutes, and the presence of two people is required due to the bike’s weight.